unbit/uwsgi-docs/FallbackConfig.rst

 Multiple fallback levels
 ************************

 Your fallback config file can specify a fallback-config directive too, allowing multiple fallback levels.
-BEWARE OF LOOPS !!!3
+BEWARE OF LOOPS!!!

 How it works
 ************